10 Nigerian Wedding Traditions and Customs You Need To Know

 Nigerian weddings are steeped in sacredness and rich with tradition, making them truly unique.
 With over 250 ethnic groups in Nigeria, each with its own language, religion, and culture, there’s a diverse blend of wedding customs that are specific to each tribe, as well as general ones.

 Typically, Nigerian weddings span several days and involve multi-layered affairs.
-And each of these activities found in between is according to the couple’s tribe, with the Traditional Nigerian Wedding Reception, the traditional wedding ceremony often followed by a church service known as the “white wedding,” where the bride wears a beautiful white gown.
+Each of these activities found in between is according to the couple’s tribe, with a traditional Nigerian wedding reception, the traditional wedding ceremony often followed by a church service known as the “white wedding,” where the bride wears a beautiful white gown.

 The general Nigerian wedding custom is in its communal nature that often includes hundreds of attendees, from distant relatives to well-wishers of various backgrounds.
 In addition to these, ahead are ten Nigerian wedding traditions and customs that you need to know.